lifelike-and-believable/UnrealMoQ/INTEGRATION_GUIDE.md

 **Cause**: The native library wasn't built or isn't in the expected location.

 **Solution**:
-1. Verify the library file exists in `ThirdParty/moq-ffi/moq_ffi/target/release/`
+1. Verify the platform-specific library file exists in `ThirdParty/moq-ffi/lib/<Platform>/`
 2. Rebuild with: `cargo build --release --features with_moq_draft07`
 3. Check build errors in the Cargo output